LexLobachev/astronaupic/README.md

 ### Requirements

-Python3 should be already installed.
+Python3(python 3.11 is recommended) should be already installed.
 Then use pip3 to install dependencies:

 ```bash
 pip3 install -r requirements.txt